namttdh/reactjs-toolchain/README.md

 ## ReactJS Toolchain
-Thiss project provide fastway and easy customize
+This project provides fastway and easy customize when started a new ReactJS App

 Which include ReactJS + Babel + Typescript + Webpack for complier and bundle.
 Besides which contain serveral dependencies for every basic reactjs SPA.